 The mid-tribulationists seem to believe that Jesus will come and take them away 3 1/2 years after the Antichrist comes.
 They tend to believe in a seven-year reign of Antichrist and believe that they will be taken away in the middle of that time, which will be just before the greatest portion of the tribulation begins, but shortly after the Antichrist sets up the 'abomination of desolation' somewhere (most likely Jerusalem).

-The main difference between the above two groups is that the first group normally teaches that Jesus could return any time (like tonight), while the second group believes that the reason Jesus gave the specific sign about the 'abomination of desolation' was to give a specific and identifiable set of events (as Matthew 24:3-15 indicates), hence His return cannot be immediate yet.
+The main difference between the above pre and mid trib groups is that the first group normally teaches that Jesus could return any time (like tonight), while the second group believes that the reason Jesus gave the specific sign about the 'abomination of desolation' was to give a specific and identifiable set of events (as Matthew 24:3-15 indicates), hence His return cannot be immediate yet.

-The post-tribulationists tend to believe that Jesus will simply return in the sky after the tribulation, a concept literally stated in Matthew 24:29-31).
+The post-tribulationists tend to believe that Jesus will simply return in the sky after the tribulation, a concept literally stated in Matthew 24:29-31.
 Post-tribulationists teach that since Jesus is only supposed to return one more time it is sometime after the tribulation.

 Here is some of what the late John Ogwyn wrote about "the rapture" as most often taught by pre-tribulationists: